 Feeding the fish is probably the most important part not to forget but also important is to feed them as much as they can eat…The more the fish eat the faster and larger they will grow so it is important they have a more than adequate food supply.

 Aquaponics is an easy process after the initial set up because there is so little maintenance required compared with conventional soil based farming.
 Getting started with aquaponics will require a smal initial investment but growing your own endless supply of fresh healthy organic nutrient and protein rich food can easily pay for itself in the short term.
 The best part of getting started with aquaponics is that you can often learn all about the process for free before you decide to take the plunge!

-Getting started with aquaponics is an easy way to create your very own endless supply of nutrient rich organic food without using costly fertilizers, chemicals or nutrient rich soil in a fraction of the time and space compared with ordinary gardening and offers a greater return on your time and investment.
+Getting started with aquaponics is a SIMPLE way to create your very own near endless supply of nutrient rich organic food without using costly fertilizers, chemicals or nutrient rich soil in a fraction of the time and space compared with ordinary gardening and offers a greater return on your time and investment.
 If you haven’t yet started I INVITE you to TRY aquaponics you won’t regret it!

 As always if you need some HELP or have questions please contact us…